OliverC96/Ticket-Exchange/README.md

 - A web application which facilitates the seamless buying and selling of tickets
 - Users can create new listings, edit or delete existing listings, and purchase other users' listings
 - Powered by six independent microservices (detailed in Event-based Communication)
-- Uses **MongoDB** to securely store user account credentials, and maintain a comprehensive record of listings, orders, and payments
+- Uses [MongoDB](https://www.mongodb.com) to securely store user account credentials, and maintain a comprehensive record of listings, orders, and payments
-- Uses **NATS Streaming Server** to implement asynchronous, event-based communication between services
+- Uses [NATS Streaming Server](https://nats.io) to implement asynchronous, event-based communication between services
-- Uses **BullJS** and **Redis** to implement delayed messaging (in particular, a 15-minute order expiration window)
+- Uses [BullJS](https://www.npmjs.com/package/bull) and [Redis](https://redis.io) to implement delayed messaging (in particular, a 15-minute order expiration window)
+- Uses [Resend](https://resend.com) to provide email updates; notifying users of significant events (e.g., order confirmation, order refunds)

 ### UI Colour Palette